 First, identify the available resources for the event, including funding within your organization, possible co-sponsors (on and off-campus), individuals who can assist in finding speakers, entertainment, and supplies, and finally, potential locations for the event.
 Then, finalize the structure of the planning committee and delegate clearly communicated responsibilities and follow-up deadlines.
 Be certain to obtain all necessary financial approvals from your governing board, group executive board, and adviser.

 It may be worth considering co-sponsoring the event with either another student group and/or a University office.
 Co-sponsorship can assist you in raising more funds, mobilizing more volunteers, and reaching a wider audience.
-Make sure, in advance, to put all agreements--most importantly financial agreements--in writing and to submit a copies to your adviser Community Development.
-If possible, transfer funds from outside accounts to your organization's account and obtain checks from outside organizations in advance.
+Make sure, in advance, to put all agreements--most importantly financial agreements--in writing and to submit a copies to your Undergraduate Student Life adviser.
 Additionally, all funding for Barnard's student groups should be obtained by check in advance.

 If you are considering serving alcoholic beverages at your event, be sure to adhere to all provisions of the Columbia University alcohol policy and obtain a temporary beer and wine license application through the University Event Management website.
 Planning for events in which alcohol will be served should begin at least one month prior to the scheduled date of the event.